 Meghan Roddy, CEPC, coach, Utah Valley University, Orem, Utah

-- ACF Flint/Saginaw Valley Chapter, Flint, Michigan
+- ACF Flint/Saginaw Valley Chapter, Montrose, Michigan

 - ACF Louis Joliet Chapter, Joliet, Illinois

 - ACF Professional Chefs and Culinarians of the Heartland, Omaha, Nebraska

 - Chefs de Cuisine Association of St. Louis Inc, St. Luis, Missouri

 - Culinary Institute of Michigan, Muskegon, Michigan